Doctoral Studies

 Supervisor: I. Chatzigeorgiou

-PhD Thesis: “Development of soft-textured fish feed technology and investigation of their use in the nutrition of intensively farmed fish species.”
+Thesis: “Development of soft-textured aquafeed technology and investigation of its use in the nutrition of intensively farmed fish species.”

 Laboratory: Applied Hydrobiology